We want everyone in the Astronomy & Astrophysics group to feel welcome, safe, respected, valued, and supported during their time with the group.

 The Equality, Diversity, and Inclusion at Warwick website contains a lot of great information on ED&I topics, including:

-- Information about the University's ED&I-related taskforces and social inclusion committee, as well as other groups and networks.
+- Information about the University's ED&I-related taskforces and social inclusion committeeLink opens in a new window, as well as other groups and networks.